 As the children enter their ninth year they start to see the world differently.
 No longer are they content to be a part of life without doubts and questions.
 Before this time the children fundamentally experience little separation between themselves and their environment.
 As this new consciousness develops, they suddenly begin to realize that they are individuals.
 Parents may notice children becoming more critical, and beginning to question everything.

-The children develop an appreciation of the important work of the farmer in nurturing, cultivating, and protecting the different elements of nature.
+The emphasis on grounding is furthered as students develop an appreciation of the important work of the farmer in nurturing, cultivating, and protecting the different elements of nature.
 Experiences may include baking, canning, and an overnight visit to a working farm.
 The children may also plant and harvest a small garden at the School.

 The study of housebuilding starts with the discovery that our first home on earth is our body.
 The children learn about many different dwellings that people have built over the course of time and in different parts of the world.
 The children may work on a small housebuilding project in class.

 The children learn the ways that we human beings have developed to orient ourselves on the earth through the study of measurement.
 The class discovers that ancient peoples marked the passage of time by observing the cycles of nature.
 They relive the invention of various devises to measure time, and may make their own sundial or water clock.
 This leads naturally to a discussion of how distance was originally measured by time: a day’s journey, etc. The children learn that modern units of distance measure originated in the human body: the king’s foot became our foot and the king’s thumb width became our inch.
 Thus the third graders see that “the human being is the measure of all things.”